-- 5.3.1(5).....Surveyed property lines including angles or bearings, distances, monument locations and size of the entire parcel.
-Said plan must be attested to and stamped by a Licensed Land Surveyor licensed in the State of New Hampshire.
-Signature, seal, and license number shall be legible and included on the plan. - 5.3.1(6)....
-Existing grades and topographic contours at intervals not exceeding two (2) feet with spot elevations where the grade is less than five percent (5%). - 5.3.1(7).....The location of existing drainage systems, structures, and drainage easements, if any.
+- 5.3.1(5) Surveyed property lines including angles or bearings, distances, monument locations and size of the entire parcel.
+Said plan must be attested to and stamped by a New Hampshire licensed Land Surveyor.
+Signature, seal, and license number shall be legible and included on the plan. - 5.3.1(6) Existing grades and topographic contours at intervals not exceeding two feet with spot elevations where the grade is less than five percent. - 5.3.1(7) The location of existing drainage systems, structures, and drainage easements, if any. - 5.3.1(8) The estimated location and use of all existing structures, including wells and septic systems, on the site and within 100 feet of the site. - 5.3.1(9) Natural features such as streams, marshes, lakes, ponds, rock outcrops, wooded areas, significant trees, ledge, and other significant environmental features, including wetland areas as defined in the Zoning Ordinance. - 5.3.1(10) Man-made features such as, but not limited to, existing roads, stone walls, pedestrian ways, cemeteries, and other structures.
+The plan shall also indicate which structures are to be retained and which are to be removed or altered.

-- 5.3.1(8)......
-The estimated location and use of all existing structures, including wells and septic systems, on the site and within 100 feet of the site. - 5.3.1(9).....Natural features such as streams, marshes, lakes, ponds, rock outcrops, wooded areas, significant trees, ledge, and other significant environmental features, including wetland areas as defined in the Zoning Ordinance. - 5.3.1(10)......Man-made features such as, but not limited to, existing roads, stone walls, pedestrian ways, cemeteries, and other structures.
-The plan shall also indicate which structures are to be retained and which are to be removed or altered. - 5.3.1(11)......
-The size and location of all existing public and private utilities, including off-site utilities to which connection is planned, and any underground storage tanks, abandoned or in use. - 5.3.1(12)......
-A vicinity sketch showing the location of the site in relation to the surrounding public street system, to be shown within a distance of 1,000 feet - 5.3.1(13)......
-Location and description of all existing easements and/or rights of way, parks, reservations, conservation land, and holders of conservation easements. - 5.3.1(14).....
-Each existing building or manmade structure, including stone fences and cemeteries shall be shown on the plan and reviewed with the Board for historic significance. - 5.3.1(15)......
-Summary of Barrington Zoning Ordinance requirements, including, but not limited to summary of lot size requirements, lot area, frontage, and related dimensional and use requirements.
+- 5.3.1(11) The size and location of all existing public and private utilities, including off-site utilities to which connection is planned, and any underground storage tanks, abandoned or in use. - 5.3.1(12) A vicinity sketch showing the location of the site in relation to the surrounding public street system, to be shown within 1,000 feet of the site. - 5.3.1(13) Location and description of all existing easements and/or rights-of-way, parks, reservations, conservation land, and holders of conservation easements. - 5.3.1(14) Each existing building or manmade structure, including stone fences and cemeteries shall be shown on the plan and reviewed with the Board for historic significance. - 5.3.1(15) Summary of Barrington Zoning Ordinance requirements, including, but not limited to summary of lot size requirements, lot area, frontage, and related dimensional and use requirements.

-5.3.2....PROPOSED SITE CONDITIONS
+5.3.2 Proposed Site Conditions

-In order for the Board to evaluate a subdivision plan proposal comprehensively, the applicant is required to show the following information as part of the subdivision plan, unless granted a waiver in accordance with Section 5.5, Waivers for Specific Plan Submission Requirements.
-Other information may be reasonably required by the Board and shall be submitted.
-Such additional submittals may be required in cases where the submitted information fails to permit the Board to review the subdivision in light of the requirements of Article 5 and 6 and the purposes of these regulations.
+In order for the Board to evaluate a subdivision plan proposal comprehensively, the applicant is required to show the following information as part of the subdivision plan, unless granted a waiver in accordance with Section 5.5.
+Other information may be required by the Board and shall be included in the application.
+Such additional information may be required in cases where the submitted information fails to permit the Board to review the subdivision in light of the requirements of Articles 5 and 6 and the purposes of these regulations.